 There’s something brittle about considering money and tangible stuff as the only forms of wealth.
 I’ve done house cleanout jobs at the homes of people who had more stuff than they could use in a lifetime, backup upon backup upon backup, stored for years never even unwrapped — but no people to share life with.
 Or to help each other; count on each other.

-The other day someone on Facebook shared an article that reminded me of that one I’d read before about the Pacific Island culture.
+The other day someone on Facebook shared an article that reminded me of that one about the Pacific Island culture that I’d read before.
 “A hunter had brought home a sizable kill, far too much to be eaten by his family.
 The researcher asked how he would store the excess.
 Smoking and drying technologies were well known; storing was possible.
 The hunter was puzzled by the question—store the meat?
 Why would he do that?
 Instead, he sent out an invitation to a feast, and soon the neighboring families were gathered around his fire, until every last morsel was consumed.
 This seemed like maladaptive behavior to the anthropologist, who asked again: given the uncertainty of meat in the forest, why didn’t he store the meat for himself, which is what the economic system of his home culture would predict.
 ‘Store my meat?
 I store my meat in the belly of my brother,’ replied the hunter.”
 (See article link below, in Further Reading section.)

 Too many of us are storing meat only in our own pantries and not in the belly of our brother.
 This is not a moral judgment; it is an observation of a mode of life that does not seem to be working out well for us.